danitechworks/WordsToLiveBy/README.md

 # Quote Generator

 A minimalist quote generator web application that displays random inspirational quotes from notable figures throughout history.
-Built with vanilla JavaScript, HTML, and CSS.
+Built with vanilla JavaScript, HTML, and CSS as an early school project focused on learning core web development and front-end programming fundamentals.

 ## Features